Jaipur Itinerary: 3 Days in the Wonderous Pink City

 Transport in Jaipur

 Jaipur is easily accessible via road, air, and railways.
-A huge portion of the foreign travelers to Jaipur usually end up arriving at New Delhi Aiport and then take a road trip to Jaipur.
+A huge portion of the foreign travellers to Jaipur usually end up arriving at New Delhi Aiport and then taking a road trip to Jaipur.
 The majority of the metro cities in India have good flight connections.